top of page

 Section 80TTA: Deduction on Savings Account Interest

-Tax on Notice Pay and Joining Bonus
+Income Tax on Notice Pay and Joining Bonus

 Certain organisations need you to sign a bond or contract committing you to work for them for a predetermined amount of time.
 The company may be able to recoup your notice pay and/or your original joining bonus if you decide to leave before this time frame is over.
 The following examples show the tax treatment of these components:

-Notice Pay: With a two-year contract, Mr. X, who had one year and six months of work experience, was employed by Organisation A. As per the arrangement, he would have to pay three months' salary as notice if he were to leave the company during the agreed upon period.
+With a two-year contract, Mr. X, who had one year and six months of work experience, was employed by Organisation A. As per the arrangement, he would have to pay three months' salary as notice if he were to leave the company during the agreed-upon period.
 Mr. X desired to leave his position and join Company B. To enable Mr. X to start working with them sooner, the new company promised to cover the notice cost.
-Because he hasn't received his pay cheque from Organisation 1, Mr. X requests a refund on TDS for the notice pay.
+Because he hasn't received his pay cheque from Organisation 1, Mr. X requests a refund on TDS for the notice paid.
 Under no circumstances may the former organisation include notice pay in Form 16 under the "total salary paid" category.
 This aids in Mr. C's TDS reimbursement for notice pay.
 If the organisation fails to make the required modifications in Form 16, Mr. C will not be eligible for reimbursement.

-Exemptions on Perquisites
+Exemptions on Perquisites Provided by Employers

 Employer-Provided Health Club Facility